element-hq/element-web/README.md

-provide alternative skins (probably by extending the base skin) that provide more specific look and feels (e.g. "IRC-style", "Skype-style") etc.  However, unlike Wordpress themes and similar, we don't normally expect app developers to define reusable skins and instead just go and incorporate their view customisations into their actual app.
+provide alternative skins (probably by extending the base skin) that provide more specific look and feels (e.g. "IRC-style", "Skype-style") etc.  However, unlike Wordpress themes and similar, we don't normally expect app developers to define reusable skins.
+Instead you just go and incorporate your view customisations into your actual app.

 The SDK uses the 'atomic' design pattern as seen at http://patternlab.io to encourage a very modular and reusable architecture, making it easy to